Jona1302/My-Dotfiles/README.md

  - yay:

        yay -S waypaper-git pfetch rofi-lbonn-wayland-git bluetui
-* If you dont have yay installed, [Klick me](https://github.com/Jguer/yay) after you followed this guide you can delete the yay folder
+* If you dont have yay installed, [Click me](https://github.com/Jguer/yay) after you followed this guide you can delete the yay folder

 <br/>